hollosipeti/EspHoMatrix-64x8/README.md

 # EspHoMatrix-64x8 with ESP32
 ** Custom ESPHome configuration for 64x8 pixel LED matrix.
 Included the ESPHome yaml **

-The latest EspHome version and ESP-IDF are used today.
+The latest ESPHome version and ESP-IDF are used today.
 04. Jan.
 2026.
 ### This is a modified and expanded version of the excellent [EspHoMaTriXv2](https://github.com/lubeda/EspHoMaTriXv2) library.
 While the original was designed for standard 8x32 clocks, this version is specifically optimized for **double-width (64x8) displays**, allowing for more information, and better aesthetics.

-## What everyone needs to set up for themselves:
+### What everyone needs to set up for themselves in the ESPHome yaml file:
-(EspHome yaml)
+(ESPHome yaml)

 ```yaml
 # Enable OTA